-MASEFIELD PRIMARY SCHOOL

-Position Name Salary Range

-Executive Head Teacher L33 - L38

-Head of School L12 - L16

-Deputy Head of School L3 - L8

-RED LANE PRIMARY SCHOOL

-Position Name Salary Range
+Position Name Red Lane Grade

-Executive Head Teacher L33 - L38
+Executive Headteacher L33 - L38

 Head of School L19 - L25

 Deputy Head of School L8 - L12

-Assistant Head Teacher L3 - L7
+Assistant Head of School L3 - L7

-- 9.33 Staff employed on the Leadership Pay Ranges and who are assessed as successfully achieving their objectives, as determined through the Schools agreed Appraisal, Performance Management Policy, and have demonstrated that they are competent in all elements of the published Teachers Standards will be awarded a minimum of one incremental point up to a maximum of the specified pay range. - 9.34 In determining pay decisions, the Governing Body will have regard to: - i. whether the post holder has demonstrated sustained high quality of performance with particular regard to the relevant teaching standards (including any specific leadership standards), management and pupil progress and; - ii. any additional management responsibility the post holder has successfully undertaken: - iii. the outcomes from the appraisal (performance) review;
+- 9.33 Staff employed on the Leadership Pay Ranges and who are assessed as successfully achieving their objectives, as determined through the Schools agreed Appraisal, Performance Management Policy, and have demonstrated that they are competent in all elements of the published Teachers Standards will be awarded a minimum of one incremental point up to a maximum of the specified pay range. - 9.34 In determining pay decisions, the Governing Body will have regard to: - i. whether the post holder has demonstrated sustained high quality of performance with particular regard to the relevant teaching standards (including any specific leadership standards), management and pupil progress and; - ii. any additional management responsibility the post holder has successfully undertaken; - iii. the outcomes from the appraisal (performance) review;